basecamp/kamal/README.md

 5. Push the image to the registry.
 6. Pull the image from the registry on the servers.
 7. Ensure Traefik is running and accepting traffic on port 80.
+8. Ensure your app responds with `200 OK` to `GET /up`.
-8. Stop any containers running a previous versions of the app.
+9. Stop any containers running a previous versions of the app.
-9. Start a new container with the version of the app that matches the current git version hash.
+10. Start a new container with the version of the app that matches the current git version hash.
-10. Prune unused images and stopped containers to ensure servers don't fill up.
+11. Prune unused images and stopped containers to ensure servers don't fill up.

 Voila!
 All the servers are now serving the app on port 80.
 If you're just running a single server, you're ready to go.
 If you're running multiple servers, you need to put a load balancer in front of them.